Untitled Film Stills: Details

+Origins

+Sherman was born in 1954 in Glen Ridge, New Jersey.
+She started working on Untitled Film Stills while she was a college student in Buffalo, New York.
+Sherman moved to New York in the summer of 1977, where she worked as a gallery assistant and receptionist at Artists Space.
+Untitled Film Stills was first exhibited in its entirety in 1981 at Metro Pictures, a gallery in Manhattan.

+In a 2008 interview celebrating the 40th anniversary of the exhibition, Mark Stevens asks Sherman in New York magazine about the roles she played for the series and how they came to be:

+I was trying to think of a new way to take pictures and tell a story.
+David Salle had been working at some sleazy magazine company where they had lots of shots of half-clothed women around, for those photo-novellas, like a cartoon but with photos.
+Slightly racy.
+It got me thinking, this cheap, throwaway image—if you just look at one, you make up your own story.

-In the essay The Making of Untitled, Sherman reflects on her beginnings with this series:I suppose unconsciously, or semiconsciously at best, I was wrestling with some sort of turmoil of my own about understanding women.
+In an essay, The Making of Untitled, accompanying the 1995 Museum of Modern Art (MOMA) exhibition, Sherman reflects on her beginnings with this series:I suppose unconsciously, or semiconsciously at best, I was wrestling with some sort of turmoil of my own about understanding women.
 The characters weren't dummies; they weren't just airhead actresses.
 They were women struggling with something but I didn't know what.
 The clothes make them seem a certain way, but then you look at their expression, however slight it may be, and wonder if maybe "they" are not what the clothes are communicating.
 I wasn't working with a raised "awareness," but I definitely felt that the characters are questioning something-perhaps being forced into a certain role.
 At the same time, those roles are in film: the women aren't being lifelike, they're acting.
 There are so many levels of artifice.
 I like that whole jumble of ambiguity.